iv97n/irwa/README.md

 ## TL;DR
 This repository contains the implementation of a search engine for the Information Retrieval and Web Analytics course, part of the Mathematical Engineering in Data Science degree at Pompeu Fabra University.
+The corpus of documents used is a collection of tweets related to the Farmers
+Protests in 2021.

 ## Usage
 The code is executed from the python notebooks located in the ``notebooks/`` folder.
 To run the code you will need to install the dependencies specified in the ``requirements.txt``file.